gotzl/hid-fanatecff/README.md

 ## Status
 - Some support for `FF_CONSTANT`, implemented somehow analogous to `hid-lgff`.
 This seems to be enough to get rudimentary force-feedback support in most games.
-- Some support for wheel LEDs: LEDs are accessable via sysfs, mapping not yet corrct though, see f1-2020.py as an example
+- Some support for wheel LEDs: LEDs are accessable via sysfs
-- Some support for wheel display: a sysfs file exists where a number can be written to, see f1-2020.py as an example
+- Some support for wheel display: a sysfs file called `display` is created where a number can be written to that will be displayed.
+Negative value turns display off.
+- To show speed/rpm from games, there is `fanatec_led_server.py`.
+So far, only AssettoCorsa and F1 2020 are supported via UDP telemetry data.

 ## Planned
 - support more effects